jbcoe/value_types/DRAFT_COROLLARY.md

 The design components, design decisions, and the cost and impact of alternative design choices for `indirect` and `polymorphc` are detailed in [Appendix C:P3019R6].
-Whilst breaking changes to the design of `indirect` and `polymorphic` would be possible after C++26 is standardized, such changes are likely to negatively impact users.
+Whilst breaking changes to the design of `indirect` and `polymorphic` would be possible after C++26 standardization, such changes are likely to negatively impact users.

 The relevant design components affected by the additions discussed in this proposal